OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 1. Sign in to the [Power Automate site](https://make.powerautomate.com).

 1. In the menu that's displayed on the left side of the screen, select **Create**.
-This brings you to list of ways to create new workflows.
+This brings you to a list of ways to create new workflows.

     :::image type="content" source="../images/power-automate-tutorial-1.png" alt-text="The Power Automate 'Create' button.":::